-Miner2Major is working with Inspire: Culture, Learning and Libraries on this year’s Big Draw Festival, which is a worldwide celebration of drawing.
-The Big Draw promotes the universal language of drawing as a tool for learning, expression and invention, encouraging people to get back to the drawing board!
+Throughout 2020/2021 we worked with Inspire to join a worldwide celebration of drawing in the annual Big Draw Festival.
 The Festival is made up of a collection of thousands of creative events, activities and workshops across the globe run by organisations big and small; from individuals to entire cities!

-Artist Jess Kemp worked with Inspire to create a video tutorial and a set of printed ‘How To’ instructions, which were then issued to the participating groups, along with a kit of all the materials and equipment.
+Artist Jess Kemp created a video tutorial and a set of printed ‘How To’ instructions, which were issued to the participating groups, along with a kit of all the materials and equipment.

 If you don’t get chance to see the bunting in one of the exhibition locations don’t worry, Inspire have created an online version so you can see some of the amazing designs created.